chriskonnertz/DeepLy/README.md

 ## Current State

-I tried to rush for a first release.
+I tried to rush towards a first release.
 It works and I hope that I do not have to change the main method `translate()` in a way that makes it incompatible with the current release.
 However, I cannot guarantee that.
 More commits will come soon.
 There is a lot to refactor and improve.